 Cover Photo by Mahre Made and Girls with Grit

-Winter recreation areas are opening now and specialty excursions are taking reservations.
+Winter recreation areas are open now and specialty excursions are taking reservations.
 It’s time to plan your winter adventures.
 This winter, try something new in our corner of the Northwest winter wonderland.

 Snowy Slopes, Tracks and Trails

 Take the short drive from Yakima to White Pass Ski Resort for your perfect wintertime day – followed by a local craft brew or Yakima Valley wine and cozy dinner back in town.
 No matter your level, find ideal terrain, from rugged slopes for the expert skier to gentler tracks for those learning, all with stunning views.
-Check their site for updates about health and safety.
 They offer equipment and retail shopping.
 Ski and snowboard instruction is available for all levels.
+Take note that full-day lift tickets should be purchased online.

-All the White Pass dining spots will once again be open!
-You’ll have options for takeaway with expanded outdoor seating and indoor dining this year.
-Choose from breakfast, wood-fired pizza, grill specialties, bistro and pub fare, snacks, wine, craft beer, coffee, hot chocolate and more.
+Most White Pass dining spots open!
+You’ll have options for takeaway with expanded outdoor seating and indoor dining.
+Choose from hot breakfast, wood-fired pizza, grill specialties, bistro and pub fare, snacks, wine, craft beer, coffee, hot chocolate and more.
+Mid-mountain dining spots make for a perfect mid-run break.
+Check out the High Camp Lodge and the Mid-Mountain Yurt (opening soon).

 If you haven’t explored adventures offered at the White Pass Nordic Center, let this be the year!
 The cozy yurt in a picturesque setting is your home base for alpine skiing, snowshoeing and fat bikes on the snowy tracks.
 If you need to rent equipment, they have you covered (even for fat bike excursions).
-Check out what’s new with the Nordic Center.
 They regularly post track conditions and tail maps on their site.
-This year the trail system is newly expanded, including an additional practice loop that makes the perfect progression trail after you master the original practice loop.
+Last year the trail system is newly expanded, including an additional practice loop that makes the perfect progression trail after you master the original practice loop.
+In all, the Nordic Center maintains 26 miles of trails.
 Pets are allowed on the tracks, on leash, after 3:30 pm.

-For a special evening, take a Twilight Snowshoe Tour!
+For a special evening, take a Twilight Snowshoe Tour starting December 31.
 Explore the groomed trails and majestic views of the stunning Cascade Crest by moonlight (or headlamp on snowy nights) with Nordic Center guides.
+The tour encircles Leech Lake and traverses the Pacific Crest Trail.
 Some tours include yoga with expert instructor, Sara Washburn of Just Breathe Adventure Company.
 Tours include snowshoe rental and headlamps if needed.
 Even better, your snowy twilight tour is followed by light appetizers and beverages from the Nordic Cafe.
 The tour is recommended for adults.
 Youth ages 12 an up will be welcomed as long as they’re able to stay with the group.
-The tour lasts from 4 pm to 5:15 or 5:30.
-Make reservations online to guarantee your spot.
+The tour lasts from 4:30 pm to 5:45 or 6 pm.
+Reservations are required to guarantee your spot.

 Aspire and Achieve This Winter